Great Black Swamp: Preventing pollution

 Landsat 8 captured this image of a harmful algal bloom event in Lake Erie on September 26, 2017, near Toledo, Ohio.
 It was caused by excessive nutrient pollution in the Maumee River watershed, mostly from agriculture.

 Fertilizers restore soil nutrients depleted by farming to maintain crop productivity.
-However, fertilizers and farm runoff also become pollution sources that fuel the growth of harmful algal blooms (HABs).
+However, fertilizers and farm runoff also become pollution sources that fuel the growth of harmful algal blooms (HABs) through eutrophication.

 In 2014, HABs shut down Toledo's water supply.
-The historic destruction of the Great Black Swamp, which once naturally filtered nutrients entering the lake, contributed to HABs and the eutrophication of Lake Erie.
 Over $10 million were estimated in lost shoreline property value services, and over 500,000 Toledo residents could not drink the city's tap water for three days.

 HABs threaten public health.
 Airborne HAB toxins can cause eye irritation, breathing problems, and trigger asthma attacks.
 When cyanobacteria release powerful toxins such as microcystin and microcystin-LR, they can harm the human liver, worsen pre-existing colitis, exacerbate lung inflammation in asthma, and amplify the non-alcoholic fatty liver disease which is common in people living with diabetes.

 HABs hurt Ohio's economy.
 A 2017 study determined Ohio lakeshore homes can lose 22% of their value when located near algal-infested waters.
 A 2018 study determined algal blooms in the Western Basin of Lake Erie could cost Ohio beach and fishing recreation $59.2 million and $5.3 million each year.
 The International Joint Commission estimated Ohio lost $71 million in economic benefits from a 2011 HAB event, and lost $65 million from the 2014 event.

 In 2019, Governor Mike DeWine established the H2Ohio water quality initiative to prevent Lake Erie HABs by helping farmers reduce nutrient pollution and agricultural pollution.
 The program funds projects like two-stage ditches and wetland restoration to filter nutrients from farm runoff.
 In 2023, the Ohio Department of Agriculture awarded $4.2 million for ditch projects.

-In July 2025, Gov. DeWine signed a budget bill approving House and Senate proposals for over $120 million in cuts to H2Ohio – a 45% reduction – that could potentially reverse progress in improving water quality.
+Total Phosphorus (TP) loads from Lake Erie watersheds (2009–2019), with total phosphorus by Metric Tons Annually (MTA).

-An Ohio EPA map showing Total Phosphorus (TP) loads from Lake Erie watersheds (2009–2019).
-It measures the total phosphorus by Metric Tons Annually (MTA).
+In July 2025, Gov. DeWine signed a budget bill approving House and Senate proposals for over $120 million in cuts to H2Ohio – a 45% reduction.